Skip to content

 Endorsements are insurance policy addendums that broaden or restrict coverage.

-One of these is an additional insured endorsement, which extends coverage to a party specified by the policyholder in the event of a claim or negligent acts.
+Specifically, additional insured endorsements extend coverage to a party identified by the policyholder in the event of a claim or negligent acts.

 These entities usually have some degree of liability due to their relationship with the named insured.
 However, while an AI has many of the same responsibilities as the policyholder, they do not pay premiums, receive notices of cancellation, or negotiate terms.